ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 <alert type="warning">

-You cannot upload file using PUT or PATCH verbs, so we should use POST request.
+You cannot upload a file using PUT or PATCH verbs, so we should use POST request.

 </alert>